orenazad/Render-Tracker/README.md

 Not everything in the Render Queue is ready to be encoded.
 Some items may have already been finished, purposefully skipped, missing output locations or have failed for various reasons. `createArrayAnddDequeue()` returns an array with the index of all items ***ready for encoding*** and de-queues them so that they can automatically be queued and rendered one at a time.

 ExtendScript functions serve as the foundation for any CEP Extension/Panel.
-You can view the other ExtendScript functions I wrote for Render Tracker [here LINK NEEDED](LINK).
+You can view the other ExtendScript functions I wrote for Render Tracker [here]([LINK](https://github.com/orenazad/Render-Tracker/blob/main/CEP-Panel/jsx/aftereffects.jsx)).

 ---
 ## Chapter 2: CEP Party Time